Azure/static-web-apps-cli/readme.md

 ### Deploying a front-end app to Azure Static Web Apps

-You can deploy a front-end application (without an API) from the current folder to Azure Static Web Apps by running the following command:
+You can deploy a front-end application (without an API) from the current folder to Azure Static Web Apps by running the following steps:

+1. If your front-end application requires a build step, run the build step (e.g. `npm run build`) or refer to your application build instructions.

+2. From the application build folder, run the deploy command:

 ```bash
 swa deploy --deployment-token <token>